nestordemeure/nestordemeure.github.io/content/about/software.md

 ParetoFront is a Rust library to build a [Pareto front](https://en.wikipedia.org/wiki/Pareto_front) incrementally.

-This is particularly useful in multi-objectives optimization where, instead of having a single maximum that one can easily keep track off, one might want to keep track of various trade-offs, none of which is best on all axis, found during the optimization.
+This is particularly useful in multi-objectives optimization where, instead of having a single maximum that one can easily keep track of, one might want to keep track of various trade-offs, none of which is best on all axis, found during the optimization.

-This crate tries to be small yet *really* fast, compatible with parallelism and correct.
+This crate tries to be small yet *really* fast, compatible with parallelism, and correct.

 #### [Flax Optimizers](https://github.com/nestordemeure/flaxOptimizers) (Python)